StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

         }
     }

-    public RatingsAdapter(ArrayList<Rating> ratings) {
+    // The adapter holds a reference to the data source public RatingsAdapter(ArrayList<Rating> ratings) {
         this.mRatings = ratings;
     }

+    // Creates the ViewHolder instance and inflates the item layout
     @NonNull
     @Override
     public ViewHolder onCreateViewHolder(@NonNull ViewGroup viewGroup, int viewType) {